 The project, from Claire Chauvin of Poopscape, uses the ubiquitous (amongst IKEA lovers, anyway) IKEA Grönö lamp.
-All you need is one of the under-$10 lamps, some Mod Podge or other decoupage glue, and a bunch of your old film negatives.
+All you need is one of the under-$10 lamps, some Mod Podge or other decoupage glue, and a bunch of your old film negatives and you’ve got a one-of-a-kind DIY lamp that people will want to examine up close.

 The negatives should be easy enough to find if you’re a memory hoarder like most of us.
 With almost everyone using digital photography these days, most of those old negatives have been relegated to storage because you can’t bear to part with them – they are reminders of special times, after all.